-Is bUnited legit?
-Imagine you could make money just from referring your friends to sign-up to a website for free.
+Is bUnited legit or scam?
+Imagine you could make money just from referring your friends to sign-up to a website for FREE.
 Most of us would immediately discard this as scam.
 After all, the world is not such a nice place and money does not fall from the sky.

 However, by labelling everything that seems too good to be true as a scam, we are limiting our own earning potential and possibilities.
 A year ago, I would have thought matched betting was a scam but now I am consistently making £500+ a month from it.
 Therefore, I decided to be open-minded and investigate this offer.

 For a more well-established and equally easy way to make money, read my 20Cogs review.

 To ensure Monethalia remains free of charge, this post contains affiliate links.